 - Offer NCA preparatory materials.
-The NCA should provide affordable and electronically accessible study materials to NCA candidates once they register for course exams.
-The NCA should provide the materials and course instruction online,28 to enable candidates to begin learning the materials prior to immigrating. - Provide NCA exam support.
-The NCA should publish examples of model NCA exam answers, and should offer exam-writing tips through online videos.
+The NCA should provide affordable and electronically accessible study materials to NCA candidates once they register for course exams, along with the syllabus, practice exams and guides the NCA currently provides.
+The NCA should provide links to agencies that offer materials and course instruction online,31 to enable candidates to begin learning the materials prior to immigrating. - Provide NCA exam support.
+The NCA should publish examples of model NCA exam answers,32 and should offer exam-writing tips through online videos.
 Canadian law students learn how to write the fact-based law exams with guidance from their professors, access to model precedents and the benefit of study groups.
-The NCA could also host an online forum on its website that NCA candidates could use to communicate and make arrangements to study in person. - governments should offer micro-loans to eligible foreign-educated immigrants to enable them to move expeditiously through the licensing process.
-Loans should be scalable to the aggregate costs of licensure for an immigrant's profession, enabling individuals to cover the costs of study materials, preparatory courses, exam fees, licensure fees and living costs during study periods.29 The \$5,000 bursaries available to international professionals through the Ontario Bridging Participant Assistance Program is a good example of this kind of bridge financing, although \$5,000 would not be adequate to cover the total costs of the legal licensure process.
+The NCA could also host an online forum on its website that NCA candidates could use to communicate and make arrangements to study in person. - Offer micro-loans.
+The federal and provincial governments should offer micro-loans to eligible internationally educated immigrants to enable them to move expeditiously through the licensing process.
+Loans should be scalable to the aggregate costs of licensure for an immigrant's profession, enabling individuals to cover the costs of study materials, preparatory courses, exam fees,